OpenConext/Stepup-Deploy/docs/development.md

 and follow the installation instructions for each application.

 Accounts can be added to the `$config` in your git-ignored `simplesamlphp/config/authsources.php` file.
-For development purposes, it could be useful to add the SRAA, RAA and RA accounts:
+For development purposes, it could be useful to add SRAA, RAA and RA accounts as well as users for each second factor.

 ```php
     ...